GCorbel/sbire/README.md

   - Open a terminal
   - Type `sbire start`
   - Say the command ("Firefox" for example)
-  - Type `sbire stop`
   - The command will be executed

+To write where your cursor is :

+  - Open a terminal
+  - Type `sbire pipe`
+  - Say the text ("This project rocks" for example)
+  - It will write the text where your cursor is

 To write a text file :

   - Open a terminal
-  - Type `sbire start`
+  - Type `sbire save`
   - Say the text ("This project rocks" for example)
-  - Type `sbire save`
   - A file will be created in `~\.sbire\text`

+To stop sbire, type `sbire stop`.

 If you want to see what is written in the file in real time, run `tail -f ~\.sbire\text`.

 ## Configuration

 By default, the language is en-us.
-You can change it by adding a `~\.sbire\config.yml` file.
-For example. to set it to French, write:
+You can change it by changing the value of `lang` by your language.
+For example, to set it to French, write:
 ```
 lang: fr-FR`
 ```